entando/entando-docs/vuepress/docs/next/tutorials/devops/change-default-datasource.md

 ## Steps

 ### 1. Create a Docker project for your own base image to Entando's standard base image(s)
-Create a project, ideally in Git a repository, and put the following files in the folder.
+Create a project, ideally in a Git repository, and put the following files in the folder.
 #### 1.1.
 The standalone.xml/standalone-openshift.xml file of choice
 It is essential for your custom Docker image to use a file from one of the official Entando Docker base images.

-If you intend to provide your own EAP base image, please use this [standalone-openshift.xml](https://github.com/entando/entando-app-engine-base/blob/develop/eap/standalone-openshift.xml) file.
+If you intend to provide your own EAP-based image, please use this [standalone-openshift.xml](https://github.com/entando/entando-app-engine-base/blob/develop/eap/standalone-openshift.xml) file.

-If you intend to provide your own Wildfly base image, please use this [standalone.xml](https://github.com/entando/entando-app-engine-base/blob/develop/wildfly/contrib/wildfly-configuration/standalone.xml) file.
+If you intend to provide your own Wildfly-based image, please use this [standalone.xml](https://github.com/entando/entando-app-engine-base/blob/develop/wildfly/contrib/wildfly-configuration/standalone.xml) file.